 - Use Hubspot's content usage guidelines to share your article via email and/or social media.

 - Photos submitted must be your original photos or ones obtained legally for use on HT4W.
 You can source photos from royalty free websites that we pre-approve or select photos from BigStock.com or DepositPhoto.com where we have accounts.
 We also use photos from free sites Pixabay.com and Unsplash.com.
 All photos will be tagged and compressed for use on HT4W.

 - The magical links are important for SEO, but not at the expense of the user experience.
 So here's the deal:

 - You get 2 do-follow links (one in the body of the post, the second in your bio) as long as …

-- You research/include 2 internal links to related articles on HT4W (hint: some might be your own guest posts as you contribute more articles).
+- You research and include at least 2 internal links, pointing to related articles on HT4W (hint: some might be your own guest posts as you contribute more articles).

 - You are also encouraged to include other no-follow links to supporting information from expert websites like EnergyStar and the National Home Builder Association (oops, still have to write this glossary post).

 There's a lot of work involved in guest posts, for both the author and the publisher.
 We're going to invest our time in guest authors who want a long term relationship.
 We therefore require new contributors to submit four (4) articles to make this investment worth our time.